ammr/CurrencyConverter/README.md

 # CurrencyConverter
-This is check the currency conversion functionality
+This is to check the currency conversion functionality